Caring for a child through kinship care

 Helping children and young people reach their potential at school

-Foster carers play an important role in supporting children and young people at school.
+Carers play an important role in supporting children and young people at school.
 Educational outcomes for children and young people in care are consistently poorer than their peers in the general population.
 They include:

 - poorer literacy and numeracy skills